 I started keeping a journal in 2011 about a personal project I had undertaken towards simplifying aspects of my life.
 The impetus came after downsizing homes, having children, and realizing that things I had accumulated began to require more space, maintenance, and attention than I was willing to give.
 Possessing things began to cost more than the enjoyment they provided in return.

-My wife is an un-clutterer, and easily lets go of things.
-I on the other hand, with my taste for electronics, hand-crafted goods, and toys, am quite the opposite.
+I, with my taste for electronics, hand-crafted goods, and toys, have not always found it easy to let go of things.
 Going down this path has been a challenge, and writing about it has helped me overcome it.

 I have read a good deal about the topic, from ideas about attachment and its relationship to suffering, to the more practical aspects of uncluttering and living a minimalist lifestyle.
 I began with the easy stuff first, beginning by giving up many of my possessions and changing my consumer behavior and lifestyle.